PeytonEllis/ESOF/README.md

 2. Future Shows - To view and edit the seating arrangements of shows that have been scheduled
 3. Add Shows - To add shows to the schedule
 4. Print Tickets - To view and print tickets for particular shows

+## Button 1 - Previous Shows:

+Use the drop down menu to search for past shows.
+YOu will be shown past seating hcarts and can use those to find relevant information.

+## Button 2 - Future Shows:

+Add or remove people to upcoming showtimes.

+## Button 3 - Add Shows:

+Use the add shows button to add showtimes

+## Button 4 - Print Tickets:

+Select what show time you want, and what seats are applicable to print out tickets.